powercloudsdn/documentation/about/tech-stack.md

 * [Laravel](https://laravel.com/) - This needs about as much introduction as Elvis Presley and operates with similar levels of swag.
 * [RoadRunner](https://roadrunner.dev/) - A high-performance PHP application server, load-balancer, and process manager.
 * [SingleStore]() - The fastest relational database in the known universe.
-* [DynamoDB]() - NoSQL database for single-digit millisecond performance at any scale - we mainly use it as a cache layer.
+* [DynamoDB]() - NoSQL database for single-digit millisecond performance at any scale, we mainly use it as a cache layer.
+* [FluentBit](https://fluentbit.io/) - This is a really great system that helps us collect logs and traffic flow data at a massive scale.

 #### Infrastructure
-* [Lambda](https://aws.amazon.com/lambda/) - Run serverless code at any scale
+* [Lambda](https://aws.amazon.com/lambda/) - Run serverless code at any scale.
-* [SQS](https://aws.amazon.com/sqs/) - Fault tolerant and durable message queuing system
+* [SQS](https://aws.amazon.com/sqs/) - Fault tolerant and durable message queuing system.
+* [Kinesis](https://aws.amazon.com/kinesis/) - Great to ingest and enrich data through a pipeline approach.
-* [S3](https://aws.amazon.com/s3/) - Object storage with 99.999999999 (11 9's) data durability
+* [S3](https://aws.amazon.com/s3/) - Object storage with 99.999999999 (11 9's) data durability.
-* [ELB](https://aws.amazon.com/elasticloadbalancing/) - Highly available application load balancer with a [WAF](https://aws.amazon.com/waf/)
+* [ELB](https://aws.amazon.com/elasticloadbalancing/) - Highly available application load balancer with a [WAF](https://aws.amazon.com/waf/).

 Of course we've left out a few things as we operate a large ecosystem but our approach in selecting technologies is centered around architectures that are modern, cloud native and battle tested by the largest Internet businesses on the planet.